dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/io-managers.md

 2. applying some in-memory transform
 3. writing the transformed data to some data store

-For assets that follow this pattern, using an I/O manager can help remove the boiler-plate of the code responsible for reading and writing the data to and from a data source.
+Using an I/O manager can help simplify the code responsible for reading and writing the data to and from a data source for assets that follow this pattern.

 For example, both assets in the code below are constructing a DuckDB connection object, reading from an upstream table, applying some in-memory transform, and then writing the transformed result into a new table in DuckDB.